mongodb/docs/mms/source/advanced-usage.rst

 You can grant additional users access to your MMS account in the "Admins" section of the MMS console.
 To add users to MMS click on the pencil icon next to your account name at the top of this page.
-Then, in there "username" field, enter the email address of their account.
+Then, in the "username" field, enter the email address of their account.
 Use `account registration page <https://mms.10gen.com/user/register/user>`_ to allow your users to create MMS credentials.

-Remember that all users attached to your account will have full global to your account.
+Remember that all users attached to your account will have full global access to your account.
 Grant others access with great care.

 TODO confirm the amount of access that users have.